RobloxAPI/testfiles/README.md

   recursively.
 - A **hidden file** is any file that starts with a `.`.
 These are ignored.
 - A **golden file** is any file with the `.golden` extension.
+- A **config file** is any file with the `.golden-config` extension.
 - An **input file** is any other file.

-An input file is mapped to a golden file when the file's name matches the golden file's name without the extension. e.g. `Baseplate.rbxl` maps to `Baseplate.rbxl.golden`.

-#### Input file names
-The **extension** of the file name determines the format used to decode the file.
-For example, the file name:
+Sibling files form a **group** when their names match.
+The part of the name used to match depends on the type:

-	numberSequence.rbxl

-will be decoded with the `rbxl` format.

-#### Directives
-An input file may begin with a number of **directives**, which control how the file is tested.
-A directive is a line that begins with a `#`.

-See [Directives](spec/README.md#user-content-directives) for more information.
+- An input file uses its full name.
+- A golden file uses its name without the `.golden` extension.
+- A config file uses its name without the `.golden-config` extension.

+For example, the following files would be grouped together:
+- `Baseplate.rbxl`
+- `Baseplate.rbxl.golden`
+- `Baseplate.rbxl.golden-config`

 ## Testing
 To test an implementation against the database, a program must be written.
 The